Thomas Hardy (Royal Navy officer, died 1732): Mediterranean service

 Bedford was sent to serve in the Mediterranean Fleet under Admiral Sir Cloudesley Shovell.
 While sailing out to the Mediterranean with Shovell's fleet Hardy was given command of a squadron of four ships (Note: Squadron: Bedford, Pembroke, the 60-gun ship of the line HMS Montagu, and 20-gun frigate HMS Lizard) to gather information at Lagos.
 The Portuguese there were unable to provide Hardy with any intelligence of French movements, but did inform him of the size of the French fleet in Toulon.
-Hardy's subsequent service in the Mediterranean was un-notable, apart from his capture of a "valuable ship" sailing from Santo Domingo.
+Hardy's subsequent service in the Mediterranean was unnotable, apart from his capture of a "valuable ship" sailing from Santo Domingo.
 In October Hardy took a squadron of three ships (Note: Squadron: Bedford, Lizard, and the 80-gun ship of the line HMS Somerset) to Tangier, Morocco, to present some diplomatic papers, while the rest of Shovell's fleet returned to England.
 Having completed his task Hardy also sailed home, arriving at Plymouth on 12 November.

 Hardy sailed again with the Mediterranean Fleet, this time under Rooke, in January 1704.
 Forming part of a squadron commanded by Rear-Admiral Thomas Dilkes, Bedford cruised off the Tagus in March.
 Dilkes subsequently received word of a Spanish force nearby, and on 12 March the squadron attacked and captured two enemy warships and an armed merchant ship, (Note: The 60-gun ships of the line Porta Coeli and Santa Teresa, and the 24-gun merchant ship San Nicholas) although the surrender occurred before Hardy could reach the fight.
 Hardy was also not present at the capture of Gibraltar in early August, but on 13 August Bedford formed part of the force that fought the Battle of Málaga, fighting in the centre division of the fleet and having seventy-four casualties from a total crew complement of around 460.